tobiasvanderwerff/flash-attention/README.md

     - I guess the broader lesson from this is that if GPU resources are insufficient to perform a kernel fully parallelized in one run, you have to decide what are the best places to apply serialization.
     - See e.g. [this post](https://ajdillhoff.github.io/notes/gpu_performance_basics/#thread-coarsening) for an example of thread coarsening in the case of matrix multiplication.

+## What's so special about Flash Attention?

+Flash Attention is, at its core, a type of layer fusion (one of the most important optimizations to make neural nets faster).
+Specifically, the Attention operation consists of three basic operations - matmul, softmax, matmul (in the most simplified form).
+Flash Attention applies layer fusion by putting all three operations into a single kernel to avoid having to move data in and out of global memory for each kernel call.

+Normally, there are compilers that can do layer fusion for you in an automated way (e.g. `torch.compile`), but this only works for simple fusions.
+A compiler like `torch.compile`, couldn't have merged the three operations for attention because there is not enough shared memory to perform all three operations without writing to global memory.
+This is where Flash Attention uses a mathematical trick to compute softmax in an online fashion so that it can be decomposed across multiple thread blocks.
+This way, it can be computed in the same kernel as the matmuls.

+This optimization to the attention mechanism is a big deal because the attention function is used *a lot* in modern deep learning (LLMs are mostly large Transformers that recursively apply attention).

 ## TODO